nanddeepn/nanddeepn.github.io/_posts/2025-01-14-declarative-agents-plugins.md

 ## Create declarative agent with Teams Toolkit

 Declarative agent does not have any code as they use the power of Copilot for Microsoft 365 behind the scenes.
 The configuration happens through JSON based files.
-Declarative agent does not have any code as they use the power of Copilot for Microsoft 365 behind the scenes.
-The configuration happens through JSON based files.

 **Pre-requisites:**